ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Requires Data Steward Role *or* valid claim to the context
     - Only Data Stewards can do `LOCKED` -> `CLOSED` or `LOCKED` -> `OPEN`
     - Users are allowed to do `OPEN` -> `LOCKED`
-  - Path arg and token must agree on context ID
   - Request body must include the properties to update.
 Empty body has no effect.
   - Signs an `UpdateUploadContextWorkOrder` token and calls the matching UCS endpoint
 - `POST /access`: Grant user access to an `UploadContext`